Best Compressor Pedal Expert Guide (2024)

 Lead Author & Researcher

 I have over a decade experience in using compression on my guitars in the studio.
-Although my journey and appreciation for guitar compressor pedals started a bit later, my hands-on approach to pedals and effects has made me see the light on compressor pedals.
+Although my journey and appreciation for guitar compressor pedals started a bit later, my hands-on approach to pedals and effects has made me see the light on the best compressor pedals.
 As of writing this edition, I currently own and have on my pedal board the Boss CS-3.

 Contributors